pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications/README.md

   - Data-driven methods

   - Physics-informed Neural Networks (PINN)

     - PINN 1
     - PINN 2

+    PINN 1 and 2 are based on the Navier-Stokes equations.

     - PINN 3
     - PINN 4

+    PINN 3 and 4 are based on the Cauchy-momentum equations and constitutive equations for Newtonian fluid.

 - **Chapter 4** - Surrogate model for CFD pressure solver